cosmos/ibc-apps/modules/ibc-hooks/README.md

 - `Msg`: This field should be directly obtained from the ICS-20 packet metadata.
 - `Funds`: This field is set to the amount of funds being sent over in the ICS-20 packet.
 The denom in the packet must be specified as the counterparty chain's representation of the denom.

+> **_WARNING:_**  Due to a [bug](https://twitter.com/SCVSecurity/status/1682329758020022272) in the packet forward middleware, we cannot trust the sender from chains that use PFM.
+Until that is fixed, we recommend chains to not trust the sender on contracts executed via IBC hooks.

 The fully constructed execute message will look like the following: